 3. Lifetime TFSA contribution limits are precious – don’t waste them

-Any redemptions from a TFSA therefore waste part of an investor’s lifetime contribution allowance – ideally something to be avoided.
+Any redemptions from a TFSA therefore represent a waste of part of an investor’s lifetime contribution allowance – ideally something to be avoided.

 4. Investment portfolios should be consistent with investment horizon